-As of December 31, 2021, we employed approximately 11,700 persons, of whom approximately 6,200 were employed on a full-time basis and approximately 5,500 were employed on a part-time basis, primarily in our retail stores.
+As of December 31, 2022, we employed approximately 15,100 persons, of whom approximately 7,800 were employed on a full-time basis and approximately 7,300 were employed on a part-time basis, primarily in our retail stores.

 Social Responsibility.
 As a family-focused brand, Skechers was founded on inclusivity, diversity, respect and entrepreneurial spirit with the philosophy of putting people first - offering comfort and care to our employees and customers.
 In conjunction with our policy against discrimination, Skechers emphasizes that every employee, applicant, contractor and customer is entitled to be treated with dignity and respect.
-Human rights is a core value at the heart of how we conduct our business, at every level of our company - including our factories and suppliers.
+Human rights is a core value at the heart of how we conduct our business, at every level of the Company - including our factories and suppliers.
 All full-time and part-time corporate employees in the U.S. undergo harassment and diversity training, and employees of our wholly-owned operations in other countries comply with their local laws regarding human rights, harassment and diversity training in the workplace.
 As it relates to our factories and suppliers specifically, we provide employee and management training to ensure that employees and companies who oversee our production and manufacturer auditing know the most current issues regarding human rights.
 Our Code of Ethics, Corporate Code of Conduct and Supplier Code of Conduct codify these values and our commitment to diversity, equity and inclusion.
+These codes are in the Corporate Governance section of the Investor Relations page of our corporate information website located at https://investors.skechers.com/corporate-governance/governance-documents.
+We intend to post any amendment to, or waivers of, these codes on our website.
+The information found on, or otherwise accessible through our website, is not incorporated into, and does not form a part of this annual report.

-Skechers is also focused on reducing its carbon footprint.
+Skechers is focused on reducing its carbon footprint.
 We have made environmental advancements a top priority at our corporate facilities.
 Now under construction, our expanding corporate offices remain future-focused as we incorporate our earth-friendly philosophy into our growing footprint.
-All four buildings are being designed to receive LEED Gold certification upon completion, and include solar panels.
+All four corporate buildings are being designed to receive LEED Gold certification upon completion, and include solar panels.

 Community.
 Skechers encourages active participation in the greater community, with annual charity walks for children in the U.S. and around the world.
 We promote charitable giving and volunteering by sponsoring community service days along with blood drives, food drives, and shoe drives.
 Additionally, we regularly donate product to not-for-profit organizations.
-In 2021, the Company donated over 50,000 pairs of new shoes to those in need, \$1.0 million in support of earthquake relief efforts in Haiti, and we formed a partnership with a global conservation organization to contribute to their efforts to protect the world's lands and waters.
+In 2022, the Company donated over 105,000 pairs of new shoes to those in need, more than \$1.5 million to Petco Love Foundation to help save the lives of animals in need in the U.S. and Canada.

 Health and Safety.
 Skechers' lifestyle and performance product offering has shaped our culture with a focus on wellness, and a commitment to providing a safe and healthful work environment for all employees.
 The Company offers healthy lunch options, an in-house fitness consultant and corporate exercise programs.
 We offer paid time off to get the COVID-19 vaccine and provided on-site vaccination clinics for our corporate employees and our domestic distribution center employees.
-We made changes to our corporate facilities, increasing cleaning protocols and distributing personal protective equipment and cleaning supplies to employees; instituting temperature screenings; installing touchless doors and faucets in common areas; limiting building occupancy; and staggering work schedules.
+We made changes to our corporate facilities, increasing cleaning protocols and distributing personal protective equipment and cleaning supplies to employees; installing touchless doors and faucets in common areas.